alexdrone/Render/README.md

 The view description is defined by the `construct()` method.
 `ComponentNode<T>` is an abstaction around views of any sort that knows how to build, configure and layout the view when necessary.
-Every time `renderComponent()` is called, a new tree is constructed, compared to the existing tree and only the required changes to the actual view hierarchy are performed - *if you have a static view hierarchy (like in this example), you might want to inherit from `StaticComponentView` to skip this part of the rendering* .
+Every time `renderComponent()` is called, a new tree is constructed, compared to the existing tree and only the required changes to the actual view hierarchy are performed - *if you have a static view hierarchy, you might want to inherit from `StaticComponentView` to skip this part of the rendering* .
 Also the `configure` closure passed as argument is re-applied to every view defined in the `construct()` method and the layout is re-computed based on the nodes' flexbox attributes.

 The component above would render to: